-These Poached Pears with Cardamom are a light and delicious dessert of pears poached in a spiced white wine.
+These Poached Pears with Cardamom are a light, delicious dessert of ripe pears poached in a spice-infused white wine syrup.

 My trip to the Greenbrier was in the days before Instagram, and before I had a smartphone.
 I have zero photos of the food we ate, and I can’t actually remember WHAT we ate– except for the pears.
 The Greenbrier served me my first poached pear, and it was fantastic!